shiv-iyer/Project-1/README.md

 # Fluff Finder
+[image]

 Live link to demo: [Fluff Finder](https://fluff-finder.netlify.app/)

-## Project Summary & Goals
+## Project Summary

 ### Overview
 Fluff Finder is the perfect website for any pet lovers in Singapore!
 The site's primary feature is an interactive map, enabling users to discover various pet-friendly locations in Singapore.
-The website allows for the seamless discovery of any pet-related locales in Singapore: Pet Cafes, Pet Groomers, Pet Supplies Stores and Dog Parks.
-By displaying the name and address of each individual location on the map, <>.
-Each location category is also separated via different icons, enabling easy differentiation between the various locations it displays.
+The website allows for the seamless discovery of any pet-related locales in Singapore: Pet Cafes, Pet Groomers, Pet Supplies Stores, and Dog Parks.
+By displaying the name and address of each individual location on the map, users can identify locations they would like to learn more about or even travel to with ease.
+Each location category is also separated via different icons, enabling easy differentiation between the various locations the map displays.

+The site also features a relaxing second page where users can enjoy randomly-generated images of dogs!

 ### Target Audience & User Goals

 All in all, the main goal of the website is to assist Singaporeans in finding any relevant locations for their pets.
+This website will be useful for any dog & cat owners in Singapore, as many animal-friendly locations fly under the radar and can be quite difficult to pinpoint.
+As an example, it is relatively common for dog owners to ask online groups about where they can discover new and fun dog-friendly locations, especially dog cafés.
+Generally, no one memorizes a list of every single mall that allows dogs.
+Sometimes, you just want to go for a nice outing and enjoy the company of your pet, but limited information makes this task a bit more difficult.

-As some of these can be quite difficult to find for the average pet owner, Fluff Finder enables easy and near-instantaneous access to crucial information about any areas & services they might require for their pets.
+Fluff Finder enables easy and near-instantaneous access to crucial information - such as names and addresses - about any relevant areas & services pet owners might require.
 Ultimately, this saves users time and hassle, enriching the overall experience for all pet owners and their fluffy friends!

-Some more pain points: very difficult to find dog-friendly locations in SG, resources are limited, pet owners always asking online groups etc. Singapore is generally relatively dog friendly but lots of malls / shops etc. don't allow, so need to locate specific sometimes (especially rarer things like cafes)

 ## UI/UX Elements